nathanmarz/storm/README.md

 ```

 Another pain point often mentioned is the fact that the wiring for a Topology graph is often tied up in Java code,
 and that any changes require recompilation and repackaging of the topology jar file.
-Flux aims to eliminate that
+Flux aims to alleviate that
 pain by allowing you to package all your Storm components in a single jar, and use an external text file to define
 the layout and configuration of your topologies.